Returning to Service for Evacuated Volunteers

 Option 2: Re-enrollment

 You’ll be asked to update your information with Peace Corps and to tell us more about your interests in returning to service.
 You will also need to complete a new Health History Form so we have the most up-to-date information about your health for the medical clearance process.

-If selecting a new Peace Corps assignment, you’ll have the opportunity to speak with us about the new assignment before we make a re-enrollment determination and you receive an invitation.
+- If selecting a new Peace Corps assignment, you’ll have the opportunity to speak with us about the new assignment before we make a re-enrollment determination and you receive an invitation.
 A skill assessment may need to be conducted.

 These are unprecedented times.